angel-manoj/FacultyFinder_The_Query_Crew/README.md

 ## <a id="why-semantic-search"></a>💡 Why Semantic Search?

-Standard keyword search fails when terminology differs (e.g., searching for "AI" might miss "Machine Learning"). **Faculty Finder** understands the **underlying meaning** and context of your query, not just exact word matches, by using dense vector embeddings and high-precision re-ranking.
+Standard keyword search fails when terminology differs. **Faculty Finder** understands the **underlying meaning** and context of your query, not just exact word matches, by using dense vector embeddings and high-precision re-ranking.

 ---